Health Library

 Nicotine may make the blood vessels narrower for a short time.
 This may also make it more difficult for enough blood to get into the penis for a normal erection.

 Quitting smoking may help prevent new damage from happening inside the blood vessels.
-Men who quit smoking often have fewer problems with having a normal erection.
+Those who quit smoking may have fewer problems with having a normal erection.

-During sexual arousal, a woman's genitals swell with blood.
+During sexual arousal, genitals swell with blood.
 Nicotine narrows blood vessels, which makes it harder for blood to fill the genitals.
-So women who smoke may have less sexual sensation or feel less aroused.
+People who smoke may have less sexual sensation or feel less aroused.

-Smoking while using hormonal birth control increases a woman's risks for other health problems, such as blood clots, heart attack, and stroke.
-And birth control may not work as well, because smoking can lower the level of estrogen in the body.
+Smoking while using hormonal birth control increases the risk for other health problems, such as blood clots, heart attack, and stroke.

 Related Information